Azure-Samples/ms-identity-java-webapi/README.md

 1. On the top bar, click on your account, and then on **Switch Directory**.
 1. Once the *Directory + subscription* pane opens, choose the Active Directory tenant where you wish to register your application, from the *Favorites* or *All Directories* list.
-1. Click on **All services** in the menu and choose **Azure Active Directory**.
+1. In the portal menu click on **All services** and choose **Azure Active Directory**.

 > In the next steps, you might need the tenant name (or directory name) or the tenant ID (or directory ID).
 These are presented in the **Properties** of the Azure Active Directory window respectively as *Name* and *Directory ID*

 #### Register the Web Api app (java-webapi)

-1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New registration**.
+1. In the  **Azure Active Directory** blade, click on **App registrations** and choose **New registration**.
-1. Enter a friendly name for the application, for example 'java-webapi', select **Accounts in any organizational directory and personal Microsoft Accounts (e.g. Skype, Xbox, Outlook.com)**.
+1. Enter a friendly name for the application, for example 'java-webapi' and select **Accounts in any organizational directory and personal Microsoft Accounts (e.g. Skype, Xbox, Outlook.com)**.
 1. Click **Register** to register the application.
-1. On the left hand menu, click on **Overview** and :
+1. On the app **Overview** page:
     - copy **Application (client) ID**
     - copy **Directory (tenant) ID**
-    - You'll need both of these values later to configure the project, so put them in a safe place.
+    - You'll need both of these values later to configure the project, so save them in a safe place.

-1. Select **Certificates & Secrets** blade and click on `New client secret` in the **Client Secrets** section:
+1. In the Application menu blade select **Certificates & Secrets** and click on `New client secret` in the **Client Secrets** section:

    - Type a key description (for instance `app secret`).
    - Select one of the provided key durations as per your security needs.
-   - When you save this page, the key value will be displayed.
+   - Key value will be displayed when you click on **Add**.
 Copy the value and save for later to configure the project.
 This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible in the Azure portal.

 1. In the Application menu blade select **Expose an API**, click on **Add a scope**
     - Accept the proposed **Application ID URI** (api://{clientId}) by selecting **save and continue**.